August 21, 2024

 Unlocking equity

 Investors who are looking to borrow against an existing security, whether it be shares, bonds or funds can look to use their existing security as collateral for a NAB margin loan where we would provide a loan against a specified security with a corresponding loan-to-value-ratio (LVR).
 This may range anywhere from 40-80% depending on the portfolio composition.
-Investors will have the option to draw off the equity on their facility and be charged interest for the period the loan is drawn.

 A margin loan can also be used for broader business or investment purposes.
-For example, by lodging your existing approved securities into a margin loan, you could use available funds for business needs such as purchasing vehicles or plant equipment, private equity, VC investment or further investment into the market.
+For example, by lodging your existing approved securities into a margin loan, you could use available funds for business needs such as purchasing vehicles or plant equipment, private equity, venture capital investment or further investment into the market.

 Mitigating Concentration Risk